 Designed to “power the next generation of products and experiences”, S2 requires greater resources to run and so isn’t compatible with older generation hardware.

-The company has also said that existing hardware compatible with S2 will be able to upgrade their system from June and will be able to download the new app, which will simply be called Sonos.
+New products launched from May 2020 onwards will run the S2 operating system exclusively and will require a new app to work.
+The company has also said that existing hardware compatible with S2 will be able to upgrade their system from June and download the new app, which is simply titled Sonos.

-Via the new S2 app, there are also some enhancements including room groups.
+With the new S2 app, improvements have been made to room groups.
 These will remember commonly-grouped rooms, letting you target music to areas faster than the current process, where rooms have to be individually grouped together.

 What happens to old Sonos products?

-Sonos has also taken time to clarify what happens to old products that will no support the S2 operating system.
-As announced before, when Sonos said it was killing updates for old products old products can’t be updated to the S2 software.
+Sonos has clarified what happens to old products that won’t support S2.
+As announced before, when Sonos said it was killing updates for old products old products can’t be updated.
 The list of unsupported devices is: